 In this guide, you’ll learn the steps to use “Pause Updates” on Windows 10 to prevent updates from being installed on your PC.

-How to delay updates on Windows 10
+How to pause updates on the Windows 10 Creators Update

 Click on Update & security.